For me, something about summer just screams “ocean.” I love all things beach, saltwater, and sea life this time of year.

 We made our narwhal all blue, but you could totally make a fleet of narwhals in all colors of the rainbow!
 Or make one that IS a rainbow!
 There is no limit to the creativity you can have with egg carton ocean crafts.

 You need just a few supplies to make your very own egg carton narwhal!
-Isn’t she so cute?
+Isn’t it so cute?

 Cut two egg cartons into circles.
 On our egg carton, we did this by cutting off all of the partitions that separate the eggs from one another.